 Our Learning Environments

-In addition to administrative and faculty offices, the suite also contains designated classroom space where didactic lectures and distance learning classes, which include the pharmacology and physiology coursework that MSA students complete with their peers in Cleveland and Houston, are held.
+In addition to administrative and faculty offices, the suite also contains designated classroom space where didactic lectures and distance learning classes, which include the pharmacology and physiology coursework that MSA students complete with their peers in Cleveland, Houston, and Austin.
 The space also contains a student lounge and kitchenette, a computer bank, and a small library.

 Additionally, the simulation laboratory is housed in the suite.
 The lab is maintained by our director of simulation in Washington and certified anesthesiologist assistants, who oversee and operate the simulations.
 Designed to look and feel like an operating room, the lab experience allows students to hone their anesthesia care techniques through participating in real-world scenarios.
 The lab is a central component of the Master of Science in Anesthesia curriculum.